NC STATE IN SEVILLA

 Grades

 All grades (notas, calificaciones) in courses will be based either on a number scale (1-10, 10 being the highest grade) or the words sobresaliente, notable, aprobado, suspenso.
-The grades you earn in COWA as well as in EUSA and Univ of Seville courses WILL count towards your Ohio State GPA.
+The grades you earn in COWA classes as well as in EUSA and University of Seville courses will not count towards your NC State GPA unless you receive a failing grade.
+Failing grades will be calculated into your NC State GPA as an F.

 Calendars and Schedules